The data set represents the scores of 12 randomly selected studen... | Channels for Pearson+

 1

 Step 1: Calculate the sample mean (x̄) using the provided data set.
-Add all the scores together and divide by the number of scores (12).
-The formula is x̄ = (Σx) / n.
+Add all the scores together and divide by the total number of scores (12).
+The formula is x̄ = (Σx) / n, where Σx is the sum of all scores and n is the number of scores.

-Step 2: Identify the population standard deviation (σ), which is given as 108, and the sample size (n), which is 12.
+Step 2: Determine the standard error of the mean (SE).
+The formula for SE is SE = σ / √n, where σ is the population standard deviation (108) and n is the sample size (12).

-Step 3: Determine the z-value corresponding to a 90% confidence level.
-For a 90% confidence interval, the z-value is approximately 1.645 (from the standard normal distribution table).
+Step 3: Calculate the z-score to determine how far the sample mean is from the hypothesized population mean of 575.
+The formula for the z-score is z = (x̄ - μ) / SE, where μ is the hypothesized population mean (575).

 Verified video answer for a similar problem: